 And Lee Simpson joined.

-Thanks to the success of the TV version of Whose Line is it Anyway? people were now familiar with our brand of improvisation.
+Thanks to the success of the TV version of Whose Line is it Anyway?, people were now familiar with their brand of improvisation.
 Sundays were selling so well that on October 11th 1989, the Players began an experimental season of Wednesday night shows.
 There was no way of knowing if it would attract an audience.
 It was a sell out... so these also continued, right up until March 2020 (when all live entertainment had to stop).

 Jim Sweeney joined the Players in 1992.

-The Comedy Store moved location in to it's present home in Piccadilly.
+In 1993 The Comedy Store moved location in to its present home in Piccadilly.

 Radio mics replaced the old ceiling mics and they finally got their own toilet backstage.

-The longevity of the Players is due in no small measure to the excellent pool of guests who regularly deputise for any Player who can't do the show.
+The longevity of the Players relies on the excellent pool of guests who regularly appear in the show.
 Without them, the Players simply wouldn't survive, or without the musicians who provide improvised music for the show.

 In 1995, Andy Smart, who had guested regularly from the early days, joined the team.

-On September 28th 2000, the Payers performed for the first time at the Manchester Comedy Store.
+On September 28th 2000, the Players performed for the first time at the Manchester Comedy Store.
 They appeared there regularly until July 15th 2003.

-On the occasion of their 25th Anniversary in October 2010, Guinness World Records officially confirmed the Comedy Store Players show is the world’s longest-running comedy show with the same cast, and handed over an official certificate.
-Read more on Chortle
+On the occasion of their 25th birthday in October 2010, Guinness World Records officially confirmed the Comedy Store Players show is the world’s longest-running comedy show with the same cast, and handed over an official certificate.